dullroar/ten-steps-to-linux-survival/README.md

 Ever notice that "life" is an anagram for "file"?
 Spooky, eh?

 Given that the UNIX-style file systems are hierarchical in nature they are similar to navigate as with `CMD.EXE`.
-The biggest difference is the absense of drive letter and the direction of the slashes.
+The biggest difference is the absense of drive letters and the direction of the slashes.

 To *change directories*, simply use [`cd`](http://linux.die.net/man/1/cd) much like in Windows: